toladata/Knowledgebase/import-datasets.md

 ### Import JSON feed

-Some service providers \(like[KoboToolbox](http://www.kobotoolbox.org/)\) may provide access to a JSON feed to your data collected if so, you can import your data from that provider by choosing JSON from the import menu.
+Some service providers \(like [KoboToolbox](http://www.kobotoolbox.org/)\) may provide access to a JSON feed to your data collected if so, you can import your data from that provider by choosing JSON from the import menu.

 ![](https://lh5.googleusercontent.com/IuBJszwrMRoyIT7uoEbMVSz0n5ktPkcwEqTqEIv9FlGEWrZFgLdZVffgJKNLbg42qr69PMjjvtO9qKc0MBk1YK428mIRl60TXBso0UGfzDDQK7lkk4lFo_GRNHoYSGEhzJlO4Ak7)